 5. Insect Bites

 Insect bites can cause itching and swelling.
 But don’t fret!
 Just grab your lavender oil and apply a few drops to the insect bite.
-This will lessen the itch and reduce the swelling.
+One of the great lavender uses is to lessen the itch and reduce the swelling.

 6. Insect Repellent

 If you’re going out into the wilderness, it’s best to be prepared against insect bites.
 While there are a lot of insect repellents you can buy, you can choose instead to make use of lavender oil to ward off those pesky insects.
-Mix lavender oil with a carrier oil of your choice then rub the mixture to any exposed skin, normally the arms and legs.
+Mix lavender oil with a carrier oil of your choice.
+Then, rub the mixture to any exposed skin, especially on the arms and legs.
 This should keep those insects away.

 - 2 pounds Very very fragmant and quality French Lavender extra blue purple color